 You Deserve Better

 If you can’t believe you got arrested, your instinct is a strong indication you might have a winnable case.
 But you can’t expect to do any better alone in court than you did on the roadside that night.
-An experienced DUI defense lawyer can actually use the investigation against the officer by highlighting facts you’re not impaired, showing the officer made mistakes and leapt to conclusions, and help explain unhelpful facts to help you win.
+An experienced DUI defense lawyer can get the evidence in your case, then look for ways to actually use the investigation against the officer by highlighting facts you’re not impaired, showing the officer made mistakes and leapt to conclusions, and help explain unhelpful facts to help you win.

 At Holland & Usry, we pride ourselves on finding defenses our clients didn’t even know about.
 If you’ve been charged with a DUI you don’t understand, send us an email to start the process towards winning your case.